-As per my previous post, I came to the conclusion from my current intermittent fasting diet that I was, and still am addicted to food.
+As per my previous post, I came to the conclusion from my current intermittent fasting diet that I was, and still am addicted to food and frequently comfort eating.

 A food addiction itself can stem from a variety of factors.
 After years of comforting eating it became easy to disguise the food addiction as a love of cuisine.
 I was telling myself a massive lie – which I believed!